On Learning to Summarize with Large Language Models as References: Related Work

-As LLMs have shown superior performance in various natural language processing (NLP) tasks, recent work has explored using LLMs for automatic NLP evaluation.
-GPTScore~\citep{Fu2023GPTScoreEA} leverages the LLM-predicted probability of text sequences as the quality score and applies the methodology to various evaluation tasks including summarization evaluation.
-On the other hand, a line of work~\citep{Liu2023GEvalNE, Chiang2023CanLL, Gao2023HumanlikeSE, Chen2023ExploringTU, Wang2023IsCA, Luo2023ChatGPTAA} proposes evaluation methods that use LLMs to perform text filling and text completion tasks, such as predicting the answer of a Likert scale evaluation or pairwise comparison.
-Notably, several of these studies~\cite {Fu2023GPTScoreEA, Liu2023GEvalNE, Gao2023HumanlikeSE, Chen2023ExploringTU, Wang2023IsCA} all evaluate the LLM-based evaluation methods on SummEval~\cite{fabbri-etal-2021-summeval}, the summarization human evaluation benchmark, and found that LLM-base evaluation has a higher correlation with human judgments than previous methods such as ROUGE or BERTScore~\citep{Zhang*2020BERTScore:}.
+\paragraph{LLM-based Automatic Evaluation} Recent work has explored using LLMs for automatic NLP evaluation.
+GPTScore~\citep{Fu2023GPTScoreEA} leverages the LLM-predicted probability of text sequences as the quality score.
+On the other hand, a line of work~\citep{chiang-lee-2023-large, Gao2023HumanlikeSE, chen-etal-2023-exploring-use, wang-etal-2023-chatgpt, Luo2023ChatGPTAA}, e.g., G-Eval~\citep{liu-etal-2023-g}, proposes evaluation methods that use LLMs to perform text completion tasks, such as predicting the answer of a Likert scale evaluation or pairwise comparison.
+Notably, several of these studies~\cite {Fu2023GPTScoreEA, liu-etal-2023-g, zheng2023judging, dubois2023alpacafarm, Gao2023HumanlikeSE, chen-etal-2023-exploring-use, wang-etal-2023-chatgpt} all evaluate the LLM-based evaluation methods on SummEval~\cite{fabbri-etal-2021-summeval}, a summarization human evaluation benchmark, and found that LLM-based evaluation has a higher correlation with human judgments than previous methods such as ROUGE or BERTScore~\citep{Zhang*2020BERTScore:}.
 Apart from summarization evaluation, LLM-based evaluation has also been used in text classification tasks~\cite{Gilardi2023ChatGPTOC} and for reward design for RL agents~\cite{kwon2023reward}.